5queezer/rust-indicators/docs/advanced_cross_validation_integration_guide.md

 - Adjust embargo_pct based on data frequency (higher for high-frequency data)

 ### 2. Performance Optimization
-- Use Phase 4 validation during model development
+- Use Advanced Cross-Validation validation during model development
 - Consider traditional CV for production if speed is critical
 - Cache validation results when possible